armory/docs/content/en/scale-agent/reference/agent-options.md

 * When you configure different accounts in Agent and Armory CD, Agent merges both sources.
 * If you configure an account with the same name in Agent as well as Armory CD (Clouddriver or Spring Cloud Config Server backends), Agent account configuration always overrides the Armory CD configuration.
 * If you configure an account with the same name in Agent as well as in the Clouddriver plugin, the account that is used depends on the order of precedence defined in the plugin's `CredentialsDefinitionSource` interface.
 The Agent has an order precedence of 1000.
 Check with your plugin provider for the plugin's order of precedence.
-  * If the plugin has a higher precedence than the Agent, the plugin's account is used.
+  * If the plugin has a higher precedence than the Armory Agent, the plugin's account is used.
 For example, if the plugin's precedence is 500, the plugin's account is used.
-  * If the plugin has no precedence defined or a lower precedence than the Agent, the account defined in the Agent is used.
+  * If the plugin has no precedence defined or a lower precedence than the Armory Agent, the account defined in the Armory Agent is used.

 ### Migrate accounts from Clouddriver to Agent

 Copy the account definition from its original source, such as Clouddriver, to Agent's configuration.
-Depending on how you installed Agent, this configuration could be in the `armory-agent.yml` data section of a `ConfigMap` or in the `armory-agent.yml` file in the Agent pod.
+Depending on how you installed Agent, this configuration could be in the `armory-agent.yml` data section of a `ConfigMap` or in the `armory-agent.yml` file in the Armory Agent pod.

 Agent may not use all the properties you copy from the original source definition.
 Unused properties are ignored.